 Without making a routine, it can be difficult for you to manage your child's daily activities.
 By making a routine, you should not yell at your kids to do this and do that.
 You need to make a routine that your kids can follow comfortably and is within their comfort zone.

 However, sometimes routines might not work if your kids do not follow them correctly.
-Hence, you should make sure that your child is following their routine correctly.
+Hence, you should ensure that your child is following their way correctly.

-Help Them to Break Bigger Goal into Smaller Pieces
+3. Help them to Break Bigger Goal into Smaller Pieces

-Sometimes teenagers can get stressed about their goals; they might get overwhelmed about their goals.
+Sometimes teenagers can get stressed about their goals; they might get overwhelmed about their plans.

-Hence, you need to help your child with their goal by managing goals in the most manageable way.
-For that, you can break your child's goals into smaller goals.
-By breaking goals into smaller goals will help children to achieve their goals faster.
+Hence, you need to help your teen with their goal by managing goals in the most manageable way.
+For that, you can break your teen’s dreams into smaller goals, and breaking goals into smaller goals will help children achieve their goals faster.

-For instance, if your child wants to improve their school performance and set goals to get A in all their subjects.
-Then you can set smaller goals like improving scores in the subjects they find more challenging, performing tests regularly, limiting their screen time, and so on.
+For instance, your child wants to improve their school performance and set goals to get an 'A' in all the subjects.
+Then you can set smaller goals like improving scores in the subjects they find more challenging, performing tests regularly, limiting their screen time and so on.

-If you allow your teen, they can study anywhere they like.
-They can even complete their homework in front of their screen.
+If you allow your teen to study anywhere they like, they can even complete their homework in front of their screen.
 But have you ever wondered how effective it is to work-study in front of a screen or around noises?
 Will it help to improve their school performance?

-Therefore, you need to set a study spot for your teens that will help them focus on their studies.
-While setting a study spot for your teen, make sure it is entirely noise-free, and not even their siblings are studying around.
+Therefore, you need to set a study spot for your teens to help them focus on their studies.
+While selecting a study spot for your teen, make sure it is entirely noise-free, and not even their siblings are studying around.

-You can even set your work area or office space around your child's study space so that they can seek help from you whenever they are having problems.
+You can even set your work area or office space around your teen’s study space so that they can seek help from you whenever they are having problems.

-Teens love when their parents participate with them in any activities they are interested in doing.
-Parents' involvement in any activities of theirs will motivate teens to do better.
+Teens love when their parents participate in any activities they are interested in, and parents' involvement in any activities will motivate teens to do better.
 Similarly, when you get involved in your kid's academic work, they will find it exciting and want to work hard.

-It would be best if you took an interest in their school and academic life.
-Try to have frequent conversations about their school work, how it is going, where the following tests are, the result of the previous test, and so on.
+It would be best if you take an interest in their school and academic life.
+Try to have frequent conversations about their school work, how it is going, where the following tests are, the previous test result, and so on.
 It would be best to have a proper conversation about their study rather than interrogating them about their studies.

 Also, it would help if you were around them when they are doing their homework.
-This will ensure that you are available to them to solve any problem they have with their studies.
+This will ensure that you are available to them to solve any problem with their studies.

 One thing that you need to be sure of is not to overdo it.
-By this, it means do not always talk about their studies; this will start to make your teen monotonous about their studies.
+Do not always talk about their studies; this will make your teen monotonous about their studies.

-Praise and Reward For Their Effort More Than Result
+6. Praise and Reward for their Effort More than Result

-One important thing that you need to teach your kids about it: hardwood matters more than results.
-To teach your kids about the importance of hard work and respect hard work, you can reward or praise them every time they work hard.
+One important thing that you need to teach your kids about is hardwood matters more than results.
+To prepare your kids about the importance of hard work and respect hard work, you can reward or praise them every time they work hard.

 When you keep praising and rewarding your kids for their hard work regardless of their result, they will never stop their hard work.
-Also, another reason you praise your kid's hard work is that teens can get upset when they cannot get the result even though they worked hard.
-By praising them, they will get motivated to work hard in the future as well.
+Also, you praise your kid's hard work because teens can get upset when they cannot get the result even though they worked hard.
+By honoring them, they will get motivated to work hard in the future.

 For instance, if your child worked hard to get an "A" in all subjects, but he could not, then they can get up.
 To cheer up your teen and make them do better in the future, get them some rewards and talk about how you recognize their hard work, which will motivate your child.

 Mistakes are something that everyone is afraid of making.
-Teenagers especially think they know everything and they can never and ever make mistakes, which is wrong.
+Teenagers especially think they know everything and can never make mistakes, which is wrong.

-Anyone can make a mistake, and it is customary to make a mistake, but you need to accept the mistake you have made.
-It would be best if you taught your teen there is nothing wrong with making mistakes.
+Anyone can make a mistake, and it is customary to make a mistake, but you need to accept the error you have made.
+It would be best to teach your teen there is nothing wrong with making mistakes.

 For students, they need to make mistakes and learn from them.
-Without learning about their mistakes, they cannot improve their performance.
+Without knowing about their mistakes, they cannot improve their performance.

 It is your responsibility to point out your child's mistakes and teach them how to rectify their mistakes.

-Don't be hard on yourself or your teens.
 When your teens stop worrying about making mistakes, they can easily take opportunities in their ways.
-Also, they will not get discouraged by their failure.
+Don't be hard on yourself or your teens, and also, they will not get discouraged by their failure.

 For small kids, reinforcement techniques like high five, hugging, and other emotional techniques can work.
 While for teens, you can offer some extra screen time if they do well in their studies.

-If you have a naughty teen or hide your school work, you better contact their teachers.
+If you have a naughty teen or hide their school work, you better contact their teachers.
 In such cases, you must make your children's teachers your ally.

 When your teens are at home, you can keep an eye on them all the time, but you don't know what they are up to when they are at school.
-Therefore to know your kids' activities in school, you should make a good relation with your kids' teachers.
+Therefore, to know your kids' activities in school, you should make a good relationship with your kids' teachers.

-Aside from taking help from teachers, you can even ask help from your student's tutors if they have, or some senior students who they look up to.
+Aside from taking help from teachers, you can even ask help from your student's tutors if they have some senior students they look up to.

-You children can get help from seniors regarding what to study and how they perform in the class, which are the better subjects they can take.
-Your child feels they can easily relate to their seniors.
-Hence, they listen to their seniors the most.
+Your teen can get help from seniors regarding what to study and how they perform in the class, which are the better subjects they can take.
+Your child feels they can easily relate to their seniors, and hence, they listen to their seniors the most.

-Do Not Set Future Goal For Them Without Their Consent
+11. Do Not Set Future Goal for them without their Consent

-Setting goals for your child does not mean you are motivating your teen to do better in school.
+Setting goals for your teen does not mean you motivate your teenager to do better in school.
 You need to understand your child's feelings, know what they want to be or do in the future and let them be what they want to be.

-If you want motivated kids who are willing to do better in school, then you should provide them a sense of control in their life.
+If you want motivated teens willing to do better in school, you should provide them a sense of control in their lives.
 Having control over your teenagers will leave your kids with very little motivation within them.

 If you do not allow your kids to have a sense of freedom or keep involving yourself in their life, they will depend on you forever.